NextGenRF-Design-Inc/iio-oscilloscope/docs/BuildEnv.md

 # Vivado

 To build the HDL Vivado 2019.1 must be downloaded and installed from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
+If you do not plan to build the HDL from source Vivado isn't needed.

 ![vivado_2019.1_download](images/vivado_2019_1_download.png)